skrattaren/apf.rst/apf.rst

   mermaid,'"

-  This sounds very much like the story of young Tom the chimney sweep's transformation, told in moralistic Victorian children's tale "`The Water Babies`_", written in 1863 by Charles Kingsley.
+  This sounds very much like the story of young Tom the chimney sweep's transformation, told in moralistic Victorian children's tale **The Water Babies**, written in 1863 by Charles Kingsley.

 + [p.
 28] "'But after the big plague, he got press-ganged.'"